ku-cylee/ca-mgmt-server/docs/api.md

             author: {
                 username: string,
             },
+            maxPhase: number,
+            explosions: number,
             createdAt: timestamp,
-            defuses: {
-                phase: number,
-                explosions: number,
-            },
         }]
         ```
+    - 403
-        + If requester is student and `author` is not requester, response is an empty array.
+        + Requester is student and `authorName` is not requester

 ### POST /bomb
 * Creates a bomb for the requester, and responds its `longId` for download.